Tree of Life Vision

-- Items needed: a bag of white Lifesaver mints (don’t remove the mints from their clear individual wrappers), a large display board, chalk or dry erase marker for the display board, a Book of Mormon for each child, and tape.
+- Items needed: a Book of Mormon for each child, a bag of white Lifesaver mints (don’t remove the mints from their clear individual wrappers), chalk, and tape.

-Tell the following story using the Tree of Life Vision Pictures and the pictures from “Lehi and Nephi Obey God”.
-Tape the pictures to the large display board as you tell the story.
+Tell the following story using the Tree of Life Vision pictures and the pictures from “Lehi and Nephi Obey God.”
+Tape the pictures to the chalk board as you tell the story.

 As Lehi and his family prepared for their journey to the promised land, Lehi had a vision.
 In the vision he was in a dark and dreary wasteland.
 He prayed to the Lord for mercy.
 He then saw a large and spacious field and a tree whose fruit was white to exceed all whiteness.
 The fruit was very desirable to make one happy.
 He partook of the fruit, and it was sweet above all others ever tasted.
 It filled him with joy, and he was desirous that his family partake of it also.
 As he looked around for his family he saw a river near the tree.
 At the head of the river he saw his wife Sariah and his sons Nephi and Sam.
 They looked as if they didn’t know where to go, so Lehi called and beckoned to them and they came and partook of the fruit.
 Lehi also wanted Laman and Lemuel to partake of the fruit.
 He looked and saw them at the head of the river.
 He beckoned to them, but they would not come.